GLOBAL MARKETS-Stocks, gold little changed as trade war spurs concerns

 Buoyed by Friday's blockbuster U.S. jobs report, traders and investors held out hope for a delay in the U.S. tariff deadline, while expecting more positive gestures from both sides.

-Large-cap U.S. equities are trading at about 17.5 times forward earnings, noted Michael Mullaney, director of global markets research at Boston Partners in Boston.
-The S&P 500 could reach 3,250 or 3,300 next year if a trade agreement is reached, he said.
+Large-cap U.S. equities are trading at about 17.5 times forward earnings, said Michael Mullaney, director of global markets research at Boston Partners in Boston.
+The S&P 500 could reach 3250 or 3300 next year if a trade agreement reached, he said.

-"The markets right now already have a favorable resolution (to the trade talks) baked into the prices," Mullaney said.
-But he added that if no deal is forthcoming, prices could fall 7% to 10%.
+"The market right now already have a favorable resolution (to the trade talks) baked into the prices," Mullaney said, but if no trade deal is forthcoming, prices could fall 7% to 10%, he said.

 China hopes it can reach a trade agreement with the United States that satisfies both sides, Assistant Commerce Minister Ren Hongbin told reporters overnight.

-MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.13%, while stocks on Wall Street and in Europe closed lower.
-MSCI's emerging markets index rose 0.21%.
+MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.05%, while stocks on Wall Street traded little changed and slid in Europe.

 The pan-European STOXX 600 index .STOXX lost 0.24%.